GodotMisogi/AeroFuse.jl/docs/src/tutorials-airfoil.md

 airfoil = naca4((2,4,1,2), 60)
 ````

-You can access the abscissa and ordinates as the following fields.
+You can access the $x$- and $y$-coordinates as the following fields.

 ````@example tutorials-airfoil
 airfoil.x, airfoil.y
 ````

-You can access the coordinates by calling the following function.
+You can obtain the coordinates as an array by calling the following function.

 ````@example tutorials-airfoil
 coordinates(airfoil)